User Manual — Weather & Airport Information for Pilots

 | 40+ | Extreme | 40+ |

-What you see: Tinted areas where surface visibility is forecast to drop below 5 km.
-Four severity bands match the airport-marker fog badges:
+What you see: A GPU-rendered raster where surface visibility is forecast to drop below 5 km.
+Four severity bands are classified in the shader and rendered as distinct blue-grey tones — no colour blending between bands, so edges are sharp:

 | Band | Visibility | Tint |